|Social and Moral Index|

-Sweden, Finland, Norway et al have become a highly prosperous and stable region.
+Scandinavian countries have become the most highly developed nations, culturally superior to the rest of the world, the true crowns of human civilisation.
 They epitomize Europe's society-first democracy and capitalism.
 They lead the world in many endeavours of Human development, science and social development.
 This page is witness to much of that success.
-There are some prices and oddities; all countries have issues and problems; some crime, some very expensive living costs and the occasional (oddly) high suicide rate.
+But no human endeavour is without downfalls, Scandinavia has some crime, some very expensive living costs and (oddly) the occasional high suicide rate.

 “The Nordic region [...] has the world's highest taxes and most generous welfare benefits.
 And yet Sweden, Finland and Denmark (Norway's oil sets it apart) have delivered strong growth and low unemployment, and rank among the world's most competitive economies.
 Nordic companies are strong in technology and research and development.
 Their health-care and educational systems are much admired.
 And, unlike other European countries, most Nordic states run healthy budget and current-account surpluses.
 Sweden, whose 9m people make it by some way the biggest Nordic country, is a particular favourite.
 A year ago the Guardian, a British newspaper, said it was the most successful society the world had ever known.”